 You should always carry the card that illustrates proof of your coverage in the insured vehicle.
 Make sure that you keep it in a handy location so that you can easily access it when the need arises.

 If your card does get lost, you can obtain a new one by contacting your insurance agent, by calling your provider’s customer service, or by visiting your carrier’s website and accessing your policy online as soon as possible.

 The Bottom Line

-Next to a license and a vehicle registration, a proof of car insurance card is one of the most important thing a driver possesses.
+Next to a license and a vehicle registration, a proof of car insurance card is one of the most important things a driver possesses.
 Make sure you have it in your vehicle at all times.